Introduction and Variations on a Theme by Mozart: Editions

-The piece
+Composition

 This piece embodies Fernando Sor's best characteristics as a composer, requiring great technique.
-It is a relatively frequently performed piece that serves as a “testing ground for every aspiring guitarist.”
-As said of this piece and Op.7, the Folies d’Espagne, by Brian Jeffrey, author of the largest Sor biography to date, “no space is wasted and the music devotes itself not to “guitaristic” effects but only to itself.”
+It is a relatively frequently performed piece that serves as a “testing ground for every aspiring guitarist” As Brian Jeffrey, author of the largest Sor biography to date, wrote of this piece and Op.
+7, the Folies d’Espagne, “no space is wasted and the music devotes itself not to 'guitaristic' effects but only to itself”.

 The work is based on a melody from Mozart's opera The Magic Flute.
 The opera was first performed in Vienna, 1791, and in German, while the first performances in Italian took place in 1794, so Sor could have feasibly written the piece any time since then.
 However, it is more likely that he was inspired to write the piece when the first major production was premiered in England in May 1819, when Sor was in the area.

-The theme and the variations are based on this one that was used in numerous composer's arrangements, some being by the flutist Drouet, by Henri Herz, and by Mikhail Glinka.
-It is the theme played near the end of Act I as Papageno charms the slaves of Sarastro with his magic chimes.
+The theme and the variations are based on one that was used in numerous composer's arrangements, some being by the flutist Drouet, by Henri Herz, and by Mikhail Glinka.
+It is the theme played near the end of act 1 as Papageno charms the slaves of Sarastro with his magic chimes.
 The theme is called “Das klinget so herrlich”, in Italian either translating to "O dolce concento", "O dolce armonia", or, as Sor chose to use, "O cara armonia".
 This last translation was also used in the vocal score of The Magic Flute published in Birchall, London in around 1813.

 Sor's theme differs somewhat from Mozart's original, as may be seen in the comparison above/right.
 The time and key signatures of the originals have been changed and repeats deleted to better make the comparison.
 None of the bars (measures) are exactly the same but most only differ slightly.